bidule21/MetaShot/README.md

 * The barrel temperature is viewable.

 As a user, I want to associate each shot with its accuracy on a target, so that I can determine if my scope needs adjusting.
-* A input field is available for each entry/shot made to take negative and positive values.
+* An input field is available for each entry/shot made to take negative and positive values.

 As a user, I want to store the enviremental variables for the current day, so that I can adjust my scope to accommodate the variables.
-* Input fields exist to allow user to manually enter enviremental variables.
+* Input fields exist to allow user to manually enter environmental variables.
-* A button exists to automatically input enviremental variables information.
+* A button exists to automatically input environmental variables information.

 ## Misuser stories
 As an attacker, I want to Inject script through an ad server, so that i can steal user data.
 * Sanitize all incoming ads for Cross-site Scripting.

-As an enviremental activist, I deploy a rogue bluetooth access point, so that app thinks that its connecting to the metashot.
+As an environmental activist, I deploy a rogue Bluetooth access point, so that app thinks that its connecting to the Metashot.
-* Ensure that we are connecting to metashot approved device.
+* Ensure that we are connecting to Metashot approved device.
-* We will not execute any functions that are returned from the metashot device.
+* We will not execute any functions that are returned from the Metashot device.

 ## High Level Design
 ![Tooltip for visually disabled](https://www.lucidchart.com/publicSegments/view/f299fef4-df7a-4128-8ee8-1a863f3d3661/image.png)

 ## Component List
-### Metawear
+### MetaWear
-* MeatMotionR+ is a motion tracking board that comes with Bluetooth, and ARM core, and various sensors.
+* MetaMotionR+ is a motion tracking board that comes with Bluetooth, and ARM core, and various sensors.
 * This component records sensor data and sends the data over Bluetooth to another component.

 #### Accelerometer Sensor